 Twentieth-century excavations have revealed the Agora which remains date to the time of Hadrian and Antoninus Pius (AD 117 – 161), the bouleuterion (one of the best-preserved buildings in Iassos), temples, including a sanctuary dedicated to Artemis Astias (the patron-goddess of the city) and numerous other buildings.
 A funerary monument in the form of a Corinthian temple is a very impressive construction dating from the Roman period.
 It is located inside the courtyard of the “Old Fish Market” which was restored to be used as an open air museum in 1995.

-The city rose to prominence under the Romans and was home for a while to the historian Strabo (63 BC – 25 AD).
+The city rose to prominence under the Romans and was home for a while to the historian Strabo (63 BC – AD 25).
 Strabo described the city as three towns rolled into one.
-He mentioned that it was originally called Athymbra but by the 2nd century BC the settlement appears to have been renamed Nysa, possibly in honor of the wife of King Antiochus I Soter.
+He mentioned that it was originally called Athymbra but by the 2nd century BC the settlement appears to have been renamed Nysa, possibly in honour of the wife of King Antiochus I Soter.
 Nysa was planned as a city composing of two separate sections, situated on both sides of a mountain cliff.

 There are important ruins scattered on the mountain slope from the Hellenistic, Roman, and Byzantine periods.
 The well-preserved theatre, rebuilt during the Roman Imperial period, is famous for its friezes depicting the life of Dionysus and the sacred marriage (theogamia) between Persephone (daughter of the goddess Demeter) and the god of the Underworld, Pluto.
 With its 57 rows of marble seats, it had a capacity of 12,000 people.